RestAuth/server/doc/config/all-config-values.rst

        'RestAuth.Users.hashes.apr1',
    ]

-RestAuth can understand custom hashing algorithms.
+RestAuth can understand custom hashing algorithms in addition to those provided by the hashlib module shipping with your Python version.
 This is useful if you want to import userdata from a different system that stores passwords using an unusual hashing algorithm.
 RestAuth :ref:`ships with a few hash functions <available-hash-functions>` used by common systems, all are enabled by default.